paranext/paranext-core/extensions/README.md

 ## Summary

-This is a Vite project configured to build Paranext's official extensions included in the product.
+This is a webpack project configured to build Paranext's official extensions included in the product.

 - `src` contains the source code for each extension
   - Each sub-folder in `src` with a `manifest.json` in it is an extension
     - The main entry file is likely named the same as the extension name
-    - `manifest.json` is the manifest file that defines the extension
+    - `manifest.json` is the manifest file that defines the extension and important properties for Paranext
-    - `package.json` defines the npm package for this extension and is required for Paranext to use it appropriately
+    - `package.json` contains information about this extension npm package.
+It is required for Paranext to use the extension properly.
+It is copied into the build folder
-    - `<extension_name>.d.ts` is this extension's types file that other extensions can use
+    - `<extension_name>.d.ts` is this extension's types file that defines how other extensions can use this extension through the `papi`
-    - `*.web-view.tsx` files are React WebViews
+    - `*.web-view.tsx` files will be treated as React WebViews
-    - `*.web-view.ejs` files are HTML WebViews
+    - `*.web-view.html` files are a conventional way to provide HTML WebViews (no special functionality)
+    - `assets` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol
-- `dist` is a generated folder containing your built extension files
+- `dist` is a generated folder containing the built extension files
+- `release` is a generated folder containing zips of the built extension files

 ## To install